joseph-abell/york-oratory/content/groups.md

     primaryImage: ''
     title: Life Ascending
     urlSlug: groups/life-ascending
   - body: >-
-      The group seeks to provide spiritual and doctrinal formation to young adults aged 17-30, and to encourage young Catholic adults in the living of their Faith.
-There is social time, occasional talks and outings.
-Meetings start at 7.30pm and end with Night Prayer in the church at around 9.00pm.
-      The meetings are held in the Upper Room (entrance via car park) on the second and fourth Tuesdays of the month, except in August.
-If you would like to know more, please contact Fr Stephen.
-Newman’s Group has a Facebook page.
-    description: >-
-      The group seeks to provide spiritual and doctrinal formation to young adults aged 17-30, and to encourage young Catholic adults in the living of their Faith.
-    groupType: ''
-    primaryImage: ''
-    title: Newman’s Group (Young Adults)
-    urlSlug: groups/newmans-group
-  - body: >-
       Coffee and Cake are served for parishioners and visitors after the 10:30am Mass on Sundays, sometimes in support of approved charities.
 If you can